krnsk0/callback-batcher/README.md

   hash, allowing a single batcher instance to separately rate-limit many distinct kinds or categories of event

-This tool is ideal for situations where (for example) a client application issues repeating log, error, or analytics events which must all be tracked, but where there is also a need to minimize load on a logging or tracking service.
+This tool is ideal for situations where--for example--a client application issues repeating log, error, or analytics events which must all be tracked, but where there is also a need to minimize load on a logging or tracking service.